no-hao/strassen-algorithm/README.md

 # Strassen Matrix Multiplication

-This project implements Strassen's algorithm for matrix multiplication and compares its performance to the brute-force method.
-The program is written in C and determines the optimal crossover point for switching between Strassen's algorithm and the brute-force method.
+This project implements Strassen's algorithm for matrix multiplication and compares its performance to the<br>brute-force method.
+The program is written in C and determines the optimal crossover point for switching<br>between Strassen's algorithm and the brute-force method.

 ## File Structure

 ```
 strassen_matrix_multiplication/
- ├── bin/
+ └── bin/
     ├── matrix_app
     └── create_csv
  └── data/